AndrewJBateman/Angular-app-maps/README.md

 ## Setup

-Run `ng serve` for a dev server.
+Install dependencies using `npm i` then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app does automatically reload if you change any of the source files.

 ## Code Examples